Being able to operate an aerial vehicle, such as a remote-controlled helicopter, from a distance is thrilling and enjoyable.

 Bigger RC Helicopters are better

 Helis that are larger in size are significantly more stable.
-The blades are larger, resulting in a greater mechanical gyro effect for your cycle, and the boom is longer, resulting in the tail having more authority due to the torque generated by the length of the boom.
+The blades are larger, resulting in a greater mechanical gyro effect for your cycle.
+Also the boom is longer.
+Resulting in the tail having more authority due to the torque generated by the length of the boom.
 Having said that, the gyro doesn’t have to work as hard as before.

 Furthermore, because the primary blades are longer and larger all around, they are able to beat the air much more effectively.
 As a result, a larger heli will not fall out of the sky as quickly while flying on a knife edge or performing tail slides or tic toc’s.